The Advantage of Truncated Permutations: Abstract

 \section{Abstract}

-Let $m < n$ be non-negative integers.
-An oracle chooses a permutation $\pi$ of $\{0, 1\}^{n}$ uniformly at random.
-When queried with an $n$-bit string $w$, it truncates the last $m$ bits of $\pi (w)$, and returns the remaining first $n-m$ bits.
-Such truncated random permutations were suggested by Hall et al., in 1998, as a construction of a Pseudo Random Function.
-They conjectured that the distinguishing advantage of this PRF, given a budget of $q$ queries, ${\bf Adv}_{n, m} (q)$, is small if $q = o (2^{(m+n)/2})$.
-They established a general upper bound on ${\bf Adv}_{n, m} (q)$, which confirms the conjecture only for $m < n/7$.
-The conjecture was essentialy confirmed by Bellare and Impagliazzo in 1999.
-Nevertheless, the problem of estimating ${\bf Adv}_{n, m} (q)$ remained open.

-Combining the trivial bound $1$, the birthday bound, and a result that Stam had published much earlier in 1978, in a different context, leads to the following upper bound:
+Constructing a Pseudo Random Function (PRF) is a fundamental problem in cryptology.
+Such a construction, implemented by truncating the last $m$ bits of permutations of $\{0, 1\}^{n}$ was suggested by Hall et al. (1998).
+They conjectured that the distinguishing advantage of an adversary with $q$ queries, ${\bf Adv}_{n, m} (q)$, is small if $q = o (2^{(n+m)/2})$, established an upper bound on ${\bf Adv}_{n, m} (q)$ that confirms the conjecture for $m < n/7$, and also declared a general lower bound ${\bf Adv}_{n,m}(q)=\Omega(q^2/2^{n+m})$.
+The conjecture was essentially confirmed by Bellare and Impagliazzo (1999).
+Nevertheless, the problem of {\em estimating} ${\bf Adv}_{n, m} (q)$ remained open.
+Combining the trivial bound $1$, the birthday bound, and a result of Stam (1978) leads to the upper bound